awsdocs/amazon-sagemaker-developer-guide/doc_source/getting-started-glue-sm.md

 1. Under the **Permissions** tab, select **Attach policies** from the **Add Permissions** dropdown menu\.

-1. Select the checkbox next to the managed policies `AmazonSageMakerFullAccess` and `AwsGlueSessionUserRestrictedServiceRole`\.
+1. Select the checkbox next to the managed policy `AwsGlueSessionUserRestrictedServiceRole`\.

 1. Choose **Attach policies**\.